-Tyler Beede has been a Cressey Performance athlete since his early high school years, and one of the many reasons he was a first-round draft pick in 2011 was the fact that he’d never thrown more than 80 innings in a year.
-In his first season at Vanderbilt, he threw 71.2 innings – but he also put in a lot of work in the fall season to prepare for that season.
+Tyler Beede has been a Cressey Sports Performance athlete since his early high school years, and one of the many reasons he was a first-round draft pick our of high school in 2011 was the fact that he'd never thrown more than 80 innings in a year.
+He didn't sign, but instead went to Vanderbilt.
+In his first season there, Tyler threw 71.2 innings - but he also put in a lot of work in the fall season to prepare for that season.
 He long tossed, threw bullpens, and worked on a curveball at a time of year when he would have normally been playing football or just training.
-This was “necessary volume” that helped him develop as a pitcher, but it also dictated that some innings probably ought to be subtracted off the tail end of his competitive year, so he opted not to play at the Cape.
+This was "necessary volume" that helped him develop as a pitcher, but it also dictated that some innings probably ought to be subtracted off the tail end of his competitive year, so he opted not to play at the Cape.

-Instead, he put in a great summer of training at CP, gaining 18 pounds of good weight and lots of usable strength.
+Instead, he put in a great summer of training at CSP, gaining 18 pounds of good weight and lots of usable strength.
 He started his fall throwing program in mid-August and had a great velocity jump during fall ball.
-Thus far this season, he’s 10-0 with a 1.51 ERA, compared to last season’s 4.52 ERA.
-There are a ton of factors that contributed to these improvements – fantastic pitching coaches, unique throwing programs, an additional year of experience in the SEC, adjustments to living on campus, etc – but the work he put in last summer was definitely a big contributing factor.
+He went on to be a finalist for the prestigious Golden Spikes Award in 2013, dropping his ERA by over two runs as compared to the previous year.
+There are a ton of factors that contributed to these improvements - fantastic pitching coaches, unique throwing programs, an additional year of experience in the SEC, adjustments to living on campus, etc - but the work he put in during the summer of 2012 was definitely a big contributing factor.

 Had Tyler sat on the bench for most of the spring season of 2012, though, he would have been a great fit for summer ball, as the spring season would have effectively constituted "time off."
 Everyone is different.

 2. What is the development potential at the summer ball option?